MatheusChampion/bus_map_application/README.md

-# bus_map_application
+# Bus Map Application

-A small project with JavaScript that consumes a live API from the bus location and position it in a map.
-Also have a weather widget that consumes a different API.
-All that create as an assignment for my course.
+A small project with JavaScript DOM manipulation, Leaflet (https://leafletjs.com), and SASS.

+The application consumes two lives API, one from Halifax's buses (https://hrmbusapi.herokuapp.com) and Halifax's weather (http://api.weatherapi.com).

+The buses are placed according to their live locations on a Leaflet's map.

+The weather widget displays the current weather from Halifax.

+That was created as part of an assignment for my college.